-All babies are offered immunisation against group C meningococcus - the new MenB vaccine and MenC vaccine.
+All babies are offered immunisation against group B and group C meningococcus - the new MenB vaccine and MenC vaccine.
 Adolescents are, in addition, offered immunisation against group W meningococcus (MenW) - in MenACWY.
 Also, if you go to certain countries, in particular Saudi Arabia and countries in sub-Saharan Africa, you should be immunised against various strains of the meningococcus before you travel.
 You should be immunised at least two weeks before you travel if you need this immunisation.

 What is the meningococcus?

 The meningococcus is a germ (bacterium) that can cause meningitis and blood infection (septicaemia).
-It can also cause other infections - for example, pneumonia, eye infection (conjunctivitis) and inflammation of the heart (myocarditis).
+It can also cause other infections - for example, pneumonia, eye infection (conjunctivitis), joint infection (septic arthritis) and inflammation of the heart (myocarditis).
 It most commonly causes infections in babies under the age of 1 year.
-It also can cause infections in those aged 2-5 years and those aged 15-19 years.
+It can also cause infections in those aged 1-5 years and those aged 15-19 years.

 Some of these infections are very serious and can be fatal if not treated quickly.
 There are different groups (strains or types) of meningococcal bacteria:

-- Groups B and C are the common strains in the UK.
+- Groups B, C and, more recently, W are the common strains in the UK.
 Most cases of bacterial meningitis in the UK are caused by group B. Most of the rest are caused by group C (although the number of group C cases has fallen greatly due to immunisation introduced in 1999).
 Infection caused by group W has increased in the UK in recent years.

-- Groups Y, W135, 29E and Z are rare in the UK but group W135 has been the cause of recent outbreaks in certain parts of the world.
+- Groups Y, 29E and Z are rare in the UK but group W has been the cause of several recent outbreaks in different parts of the world, including the UK.

-Infection with the meningococcus can affect anyone, but those most at risk are: children aged under 5 years (especially babies under a year), teenagers and young adults under the age of 25.
+Infection with the meningococcus can affect anyone but those most at risk are children aged under 5 years (especially babies under 1 year), teenagers and young adults under the age of 25.

 Vaccines against the meningococcus

-There are two types of vaccine against meningococcal infection:
+There are three types of vaccine against meningococcal infection:

 - One type of vaccine protects against group C only - the MenC vaccine.